Shiftas/chryslerAndroidVESSupport/README.md

 # Supported Vehicles

-I own and work on **VW Routan 2011**, but it should be identical to:
+I own and work on **VW Routan 2011** with MyGig NTG4 RHR radio, but it should be identical to:

 * Chrysler Town and Country
 * Dodge Caravan